grantmcdermott/grantmcdermott.github.io/_posts/2022-01-14-fast-geospatial-datatable-geos.md

 ![plot of chunk dt_union_crs](/figure/posts/2022-01-14-fast-geospatial-datatable-geos/dt_union_crs-1.png)

-Plotting tweaks aside, I don't want to lose sight of the main point of this post, namely: **sf** and **data.table** play perfectly well with each other.
+Plotting tweaks aside, I don't want to lose sight of the main point of this post, namely: **sf** and **data.table** play perfectly well together.
 You can do (grouped) spatial operations and aggregations inside the latter, exactly how you would any other data wrangling task.
-If you love **data.table's** performance and syntax, then by all means continue using it for your spatial work too.
+So if you love **data.table's** performance and syntax, then by all means continue using it for your spatial work too.
 Speaking of performance...

 ## Speeding things up with geos

-As great as **sf** is, even its most ardent proponents will admit that it can drag a bit when it come to large geospatial computations.
-Not that it's obviously "slow".
+As great as **sf** is, even its most ardent proponents will admit that it can drag a bit when it comes to large geospatial computations.
+Now that's not to say it is objectively "slow".
 But I've found it does lag behind **geopandas**, for example, once I start working with really big geospatial files.
-Luckily, there's new kid in town that offers big performance gains and plays very well with the workflow I demonstrated above.
+Luckily, there's a new kid in town that offers big performance gains and plays very well with the workflow I demonstrated above.

 Dewey Dunnington and Edzer Pebesma's [**geos**](https://paleolimbot.github.io/geos/index.html) package covers all of the same geospatial operations as **sf**.
-However, it directly wraps the underlying `GEOS` API, which is all written in C and thus extremely performant.
+However, it directly wraps the underlying `GEOS` API, which is all written in C and is thus extremely performant.
 Here's a simple example, where we calculate the centroid of each North Carolina county.